Jonathan-Unsworth/SciFiUI/README.md

 # Instructions
 When the program begins the user is presented with three buttons which can pressed.
 Each button is labelled with it's functionality, one for a barchart, another for a piechart and yet another for a graph.
 Pressing said button will have it appear on the screen.
-Prsseing it again will make it disappear.
+Presseing it again will make it disappear.

 # How it works
 Simply put, I relied heavily on polymorphism to realise my goals in this assignment.